 You can also use a Group query to view a list of the items that are part of selected maps.

 - (Optional) Define the Scope, Range or Coded By.
 Use the Select button to choose specific project items.

 - Click Run.

-NOTE To save the Group query, click the Add to Project check box, and enter the name and description (optional) in the General tab.
+NOTE To save a Group query, click Add to Project at the top of the dialog box, and enter the name and description (optional) in the General tab.